openSUSE/hpc/Documentation/HPC-Packaging-Standard.md

 - this is followed by a directory according to the compiler family used.
-If a different compiler than the base compiler is used, the name of the directory is the name of the compiler family combined with the compiler dependecy version (generally the major version) separeated by a hyphen:
+If a different compiler than the base compiler is used, the name of the directory is the name of the compiler family combined with the compiler dependency version (generally the major version) separated by a hyphen:
   `<compiler_family_name>[-<compiler_family_dependency_version>]/`.
-- if the library uses MPI, this is folled by a directlry named according to the MPI family used combined with the MPI family dependency version (generally the MPI family major version) separated by a hyphen:
+- if the library uses MPI, this is followed by a directory named according to the MPI family used combined with the MPI family dependency version (generally the MPI family major version) separated by a hyphen: